Austin Metro: Sales

 The Metro remained one of Britain's most popular cars throughout its production life, even during its final year when it was among the oldest designs on sale in the country.
+Including the post-1994 Rover 100 Series models, a total of just under 1,500,000 Metros were sold in Britain in less than twenty years, making it the seventh-most popular car ever sold there.

 During its early years, the Austin Metro was Britain's most popular small car; often outselling the Ford Fiesta.
+The Mk.
+3 Ford Escort (1980–1986) was the only model to outsell it in Britain throughout the 1980s, and by December 1989 only the Mk.
+3 Ford Escort was a more common model on British roads.
+However, the first three generations of Ford Fiesta combined outnumbered it by this stage.
 It was still one of Britain's best selling cars by the time it was replaced by the Rover 100 in late 1994, with almost 1,500,000 having been sold (an average of more than 100,000 per year).
 However, despite reasonable numbers being sold in France and Italy, overall sales in Europe were modest in comparison to established rivals such as the Fiesta (which typically sold 500,000 units per year across Europe), meaning that BL still could not realise the true economies of scale.